mdda/mdda.github.io/_posts/OSS/2014-12-18-fedora21-from-scratch.md

 First, install Skype from [http://www.skype.com/en/download-skype/skype-for-linux/](the Skype Linux download page) (the 32-bit Fedora one works).

-Then : Check that there are no pre-64-bit RPMs installed on the machine.
+Then, check that there are no pre-64-bit RPMs installed on the machine.
 That will (likely) prove that the Linux install is pure 64-bit native, meaning that (helpfully) Skype is the only reason that 32-bit packages are installed.
 This in turn means that when it comes time to replace Skype with something